This interview was carried out by Richard Cashman of the Sporting Influencer on Saturday 11th November 2017.

 Nino has been coaching junior as well as senior athletes for over 30 years and has a wealth of experience in junior coaching and parent support.
 The juniors who have benefited from Nino’s coaching and knowledge have been at all levels, from club, county and regional to world class.

-We feel in its price range alongside the website and social media, it will be the largest and most complete resource dedicated to supporting parents in sport.
+We feel in its price range alongside the book, website and social media, it will be the largest global resource in its price range dedicated to supporting parents in sport.

 We have also created three presentations that we deliver, one for organisations, one for coaches and one for parents.
 We also run bespoke workshops as well with the aim being to try and align all three of these key stakeholders.
 Without these three key areas working well together many systems in this area are destined to fail.